Tenant Fees Act 2019 – June 1st

 In addition, local trading standards will be required to enforce this legislation and will issue a fine of up to £5,000 for a first offence.
 Subsequent breaches are criminal offences or alternatively, the landlord can be fined up to £30,000 as a civil penalty and be subject to a banning order.

 What tenancy types does this legislation apply to?

-Only ASTs, student accommodation, and licences are caught by this.
+Only ASTs, student accommodation, and licences are included in this.
 Company lets and non-assured tenancies will be exempt.